-Continue reading John Dowland – Flow My Tears (Lachrimae) – soprano: Phoebe Jevtović Rosquist, Lute: David Tayler
+Continue reading “John Dowland: Flow My Tears (Lachrimae) [Soprano: Phoebe Jevtović Rosquist, Lute: David Tayler]”

-Early music ensemble Musica Narrans performs Folia variations by the baroque period composers Arcangelo Corelli, Alessandro Scarlatti and Marin Marais.
+Early music ensemble Musica Narrans performs Folia variations by the baroque period composers Arcangelo Corelli, Alessandro Scarlatti, and Marin Marais.

 Anne Boleyn’s lament, “O death, rock me asleep,” performed by soprano Anna Dennis with the San Francisco-based Early Music ensemble Voices of Music.
-4K ultra high definition video from the ensemble’s Great Poets concert, January, 2015.
+4K ultra high definition video from the ensemble’s Great Poets concert, January 2015.

 Norwegian concert guitarist and early music specialist Rolf Lislevand plays Tarantella by the Spanish guitarist and composer Santiago de Murcia (25 July 1673 – 25 April 1739).
 Lislevand is playing the Sabionari guitar here, one of the five surviving guitars made by Antonio Stradivari.
 It is built in 1679 and at the present time, it …

-Continue reading Rolf Lislevand plays Santiago de Murcia – Tarantella
+Continue reading “Rolf Lislevand plays Santiago de Murcia – Tarantella”

 Voices of Music, Il Giardino Armonico (The Harmonious Garden) and L’Arpeggiata versions of Tarquinio Merula’s Ciaccona, Op.12 No.20 (first published in 1637).

-Italian guitarist, theorbist and lutenist Simone Vallerotonda performs Santiago de Murcia’s Prelude por la E, a piece dated 1714.
+Italian guitarist, theorbist, and lutenist Simone Vallerotonda performs Santiago de Murcia’s Prelude por la E, a piece dated 1714.
 A beautiful performance on baroque guitar.

 Early Baroque music: “Tormenti e dolce oblio”.
 Performers: Marc Mauillon (baritone), Angélique Mauillon (harp) and Friederike Heumann (viola da gamba).
 Recorded at the Palazzo Da Mosto in Venice on September 13, 2014.